tlienart/SimonCoste.github.io/posts/tips.md

 +++
-titlepost = "Tips and tricks in Julia" date = "2022" abstract = "A personnal collection of Julia's nice tricks. "
+titlepost = "Tips and tricks for the Julia language" date = "August 2022" abstract = "A personnal collection of Julia's nice tricks. "
 +++